surface streamlines

 |---|---|---|

 | Max Segments Total | Integer | The maximum allowable number of streamline segments that will be completed for each streamline.
-If the number of segments along a streamline exceeds this value, the streamline is terminated at the end of the last segment. |
+If the number of segments along a streamline exceeds the max number, the streamline is terminated at the end of the last (max) segment. |

 | Minimum Velocity | Double | The minimum velocity that will be considered in the integration.
-If the magnitude of the velocity field in a region is less than this value, streamlines will end in that region.
-Setting this to a lower value will produce longer streamlines.
+If the magnitude of the velocity field in a region is less than this minimum value, streamlines will end in that region (or will not be produced if the velocity at a starting point is less than the min).
+Setting this to a lower value will produce longer streamlines (and typically more).
 Higher values tend to produce fewer and shorter streamlines. |

 | Minimum Slope | Double | The absolute minimum slope in degrees that will be considered in the integration.
-If the slope in a region is less than this value, streamlines will end in that region.
-Setting this to a lower value will produce longer streamlines.
+If the slope in a region is less than this minimum value, streamlines will end in that region (or will not be produced if the slope at a starting point is less than the min).
+Setting this to a lower value will produce longer streamlines (and typically more).
 Higher values tend to produce fewer and shorter streamlines. |

 | Extinction Angle | Double | The maximum allowable angle between successive line segments before integration (streamline generation) should be terminated. |